tanmayparikh/blob-take-home/README.md

 ]
 ```

-You are provided with the a python project specifything a function
+You are provided with the a python project with a file, `find_blobs.py`
-`find_blobs(image_path)` that can open an image and identify trivially simple
+specifything a function `find_blobs(image_path)` that can open an image and
-blobs (i.e. blobs that are only a single pixel).
-You are also provided with a
+identify trivially simple blobs (i.e. blobs that are only a single pixel).
+You
-(failing) test suite specifying more complex images.
-Your goal is to improve
+are also provided with a (failing) test suite specifying more complex images.
-`find_blobs` so that it passes as many of the test cases as possible.
+Your goal is to improve `find_blobs` so that it passes as many of the test cases
+as possible.

 ### Running the tests